 It’s Wednesday, the day when we talk marriage!
 I introduce a topic, and then you all comment, or link up a marriage post below!
-Today I want to tackle a rather taboo subject among many wives: the increasing temptation of erotica.
+Today I want to tackle a rather taboo subject.

 Not too many decades ago, if a man wanted to see porn, he had to go to a store and purchase a Playboy.
 It was a deliberate act.
 It involved getting in your car, driving to the store, looking the clerk in the face and plopping down some money.

 And so lots of people wouldn’t do it.
 The rate of porn use among Christian men was relatively low, in relation to the rest of the population.

 Fast forward a few decades, and now the internet has made porn so easy to access that it’s become a huge temptation for many men (and for many women), and a huge roadblock in people’s marriages.

 While purchasing a Playboy at a store had involved lots of tiny choices, where at any point a man could change his mind and head home, accessing it on the computer involves far fewer choices.
 And those choices are largely anonymous, and very quick.
 To go to a store takes some time–time for the Holy Spirit to convict, time for you to second guess yourself.
 Time for you to say no.